 Dr. Schwartz explained, “Our team moved into a position that was more proactive in terms of defining and identifying the policies and the expectations that the FDA would have in order to better secure medical devices through their lifecycle.”

 Earlier this year, the FDA released their guidelines for Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions.

 According to Dr. Schwartz, this is intended to be a living document, updating the original pre-market guidelines to meet the evolving market.
 To see how much had changed with regards to the market and FDA requirements, the original 2013 guidelines was nine pages long.
 In contrast, the latest guidelines are 40.
 Yet, underneath these 40 pages are three common themes.
 They are:

 First and foremost, patients must have trust in the medical devices that are assigned to them.
-One way for the FDA to ensure that all devices are secure, which by default gives patients confidence that they are secure, was by guiding companies on how to identify threats and mitigate potential vulnerabilities before submitting them for FDA pre-market approval.
+One way for the FDA to ensure that all devices are secure, which by default gives patients confidence that they are secure, was by guiding companies on how to identify threats and mitigate potential medical device vulnerabilities before submitting them for FDA pre-market approval.